 Monastero di Valserena

-The Cistercian monastery of Valserena, located in Tuscany, not far from Pisa, is a haven of peace for individual or group retreats, focused on prayer, silence and contemplation.
-It also offers handmade products and provides a modern setting in the heart of the Tuscan hills.
+The Valserena Cistercian monastery, located in Tuscany not far from Pisa, is a haven of peace for individual or group retreats centered on prayer, silence, and contemplation.
+It also offers artisanal products and provides a modern setting in the heart of the Tuscan hills.

 Retreats organized by the community